acdreyer/PGDV5200_MajorStudio1/Project_Quantitative/README.md

 ## Quantitative Visualization

-This folder contains project updates for the Quantitative Visualization project wherein data from the Metropolitan Museum of Art (the MET) is visualized.
+This folder contains project updates for the Quantitative Visualization project wherein data from the Metropolitan Museum of Art (the MET) is visualized using a [Packed Bar Chart](https://community.jmp.com/t5/JMP-Blog/Introducing-packed-bars-a-new-chart-form/ba-p/39972).

+If you want to skip all the details and just see the final product, go [here](http://htmlpreview.github.io/?https://github.com/acdreyer/PGDV5200_MajorStudio1/blob/master/Project_Quantitative/index.html).

 ### Introduction